richardschoen/howtostuff/install-python-ibmivirtual-environment.md

 ```

 # Run any python stuff
-Run any of your scripts or pip3 installs.
+Run any of your scripts or pip3 installs once the environment has been activated.

-# Deactivate Python venv
+# Deactivate the active Python venv
 ```deactivate ```

 # Misc - creating a custom gcc link for gcc10